You will not finish going through the Cities of Israel before the Son of Man Comes

 5These twelve Jesus sent out with the following instructions: “Do not go among the Gentiles or enter any town of the Samaritans.
 6Go rather to the lost sheep of Israel.

-Matthew 10:5-6 Commentary: With the Jewish War just Decades away, Jesus preached primarily to Jews because belief in His Message saved not only Their Souls, but also Their Lives.
+A Covenant Eschatology Exposition and Commentary of Matthew 10:5-6: With the Jewish War just Decades away, Jesus preached primarily to Jews because belief in His Message saved not only Their Souls, but also Their Lives.

-Throughout his ministry, Jesus spoke repeatedly of an impending disaster.
+Throughout His ministry, Jesus spoke repeatedly of an impending disaster.
 Just over thirty years after Jesus’ death and resurrection, Israel faced its darkest hour—the war with Rome.
-The church historian Eusebius records an exodus of Jewish Christians out of Jerusalem before the arrival of the Roman army.[ii]
-Faith in Christ and his message not only saved these people’s souls, it also saved their lives.
-It is for this reason that Jesus limited his ministry to the people of Israel.
+The church historian Eusebius records an exodus of Jewish Christians out of Jerusalem before the arrival of the Roman army.2 Faith in Christ and His message not only saved these people’s souls, it also saved their lives.
+It is for this reason that Jesus limited His ministry to the people of Israel.

 14If anyone will not welcome you or listen to your words, shake the dust off your feet when you leave that home or town.
 15I tell you the truth, it will be more bearable for Sodom and Gomorrah on the day of judgment than for that town.

-Matthew 10:15 Commentary: Jesus’ Reference to the Day of Judgment in v.
+A Preterist Interpretation, Exposition and Commentary of Matthew 10:15: Jesus’ Reference to the Day of Judgment in v.
 15 is Intentional.
 The Jewish War began in Tishri, a Month that begins with the Day of Judgment.

-Matthew 10:15 Commentary: Josephus says the Jewish War was the Worst War the Jews ever Faced.
+A Realized Eschatology Interpretation and Commentary of Matthew 10:15: Josephus says the Jewish War was the Worst War the Jews ever Faced.

 21“Brother will betray brother to death, and a father his child; children will rebel against their parents and have them put to death.
 22All men will hate you because of me, but he who stands firm to the end will be saved.